 Of course, before preparing your restaurant’s Christmas menu, think about the many diverse needs of your customers, who are increasingly concerned about what they eat.
 Your Christmas menu should incorporate vegetarian and vegan dishes, as well as lighter options.
 You can also opt for different Christmas menus depending on the type of reservation or the number of diners.
 A business lunch or dinner won’t be the same as a family get-together, and so it’s advisable to have at least one informal menu and other more elaborate ones.

 Our general recommendation is that you design your restaurant’s Christmas menu in advance, and that you inform your customers about the available dishes beforehand.
 In this way, you’ll be able to know what main dishes will be needed, and whether you need to vary your menus in any way.
 The kitchen will be better organized, and you’ll be able to offer a faster and more efficient service.

 Finally, try to be original.
 Restaurants usually try to offer innovative dishesto attract the foodie public at this time of year, so don’t be afraid to take a few risks and add new flavours and different touches to your menu.
 However, don’t forget to include some of your star dishes on your Christmas menus: they are your hallmark and a great way to build customer loyalty.

 Planning and success go hand in hand.
 Improving your restaurant’s management will also considerably reduce any potential mistakes and unsatisfied customers.

+At Itac Professional we are expert nut suppliers for Food Industry.
 Are you looking for professional solutions to improve your dishes?
 In that case, some of our gourmet products will help you give some of your Christmas recipes an extra special touch.
 Why not take a look at our catalogue?